-The Zoo is home to two red pandas, a female named Starlight and a male named Willie.
+The Zoo is home to four red pandas, a female named Starlight and a male named Willie as well as their two twin boys, Lukas and Micah, born on June 20, 2021.
 Born in June 2017, Starlight arrived at the Zoo in spring 2018 from the Smithsonian Conservation Biology Institute.
 Willie was born in 2015 at the Greenville Zoo in South Carolina and came to us in 2020 from Zoo Knoxville in Tennessee.
 Willie is distinctive from Starlight based on his predominantly white face, while Starlight’s face markings are more red.
 The red panda habitat is located next to the Animal Hospital.

 The red panda is listed as Endangered by the International Union for Conservation of Nature (IUCN) red list.
 The biggest threat to this species is deforestation, which eliminates nesting sites and sources of food, and isolates populations into small fragments.
 They are also poached for their fur, and are becoming increasingly popular in the pet trade.